 There are many known dangers of sitting too long including changes in our posture.
-Sitting places more pressure on our spine than standing; this why we recommend that you get a sit-stand desk or take standing and walking breaks.
+Sitting places more pressure on our spine than standing; this is why we recommend that you get a sit-stand desk or take standing and walking breaks.

 Using the stand portion of a sit-stand desk can help alleviate some of this pain.
 If you don't have access to this type of desk take five minutes out of your day to try this stretch.

-Ultimate Hip Opener Stretch
+7 Steps to Perform the Ultimate Hip Half-Kneeling Hip Flexor Opener Stretch

-- 1Grab a pillow, rolled up towel or a double up workout mat to place underneath the knee on the side that is being stretched.
+- 1Grab a pillow, rolled-up towel or a double-up workout mat to place underneath the knee on the side that is being stretched.

 - 2Start in a kneeling lunge position.
 For this example start with your left leg in front and left thigh parallel to the ground.
 Right knee will be on the ground with the lower leg extended behind.
 Try not to kneel or put direct pressure on your knee cap (patella).

 - 3Think of extending your spine up to the ceiling so that your torso is nice and tall and shoulders over your hips.

 - 4Keeping your left leg and pelvis still, rotate your right leg so that your right foot is moved to the inside and to the left.
 This will open up some of the deeper hip flexors – Psoas and Illacus.

 - 5To get more of the front line into the abdominals raise your right arm up the ceiling.
 If more stretch is needed reach further over your head to the right.

 - 6Gently rock your right hip back and forth in smaller circles to get the undulation and increase the range of motion.

 - 7Everyone tends to have a "tighter side."
 A good stretching ratio to start to even out the sides is to 2:1.
 Go to the tigther side, than looser, than return to tighter side.